Edit Content

 How is Stress Urinary Incontinence Diagnosed?

-It may seem that leaking urine is the only clue you would need in order to diagnose SUI, but determining the type of leakage and also the cause are very important when making a proper diagnoses, and eventually, a treatment plan.
-Your doctor will want to learn all about your medical history, perform a physical exam, collect a urine sample, ensure there is no pelvic nerve damage.
-Your doctor will also likely perform a urinary stress test to see if you leak when stress is placed on your bladder (when you cough, or bear down).
+It may seem that leaking urine is the only clue you would need to diagnose SUI, but determining the type of leakage and also the cause are very important when making a proper diagnosis, and eventually, a treatment plan.
+Your doctor will want to learn all about your medical history, perform a physical exam, collect a urine sample, and ensure there is no pelvic nerve damage.
+Your doctor will also likely perform a urinary stress test to see if you leak when stress is placed on your bladder (when you cough or bear down).

 In more complicated cases of Stress Urinary Incontinence, tests around bladder function may also be administered.